National frameworks to address hate crime in Romania

 Victims have access to the criminal investigation file throughout the proceedings.
 Decisions to end the investigation must be communicated to the victims, and the victims can propose filing a written testimony.
 Victims can also launch a civil action to obtain compensation.

 Plea bargaining is available in accordance with Romanian law, as is a mediation procedure in criminal cases concerning crimes for which, according to the law, withdrawal of the prior complaint or reconciliation of the parties removes criminal liability, provided that the injured person and the perpetrator voluntarily accept this alternative to resolve the conflict, without any coercion.
+In 2023, the Criminal Investigation Section of the Prosecutor's Office introduced a standardized form to inform victims of criminal investigations.
+Standard forms for the hearing of parties and main subjects in criminal proceedings are part of the Integrated Hearing Management Information System (SMIA), which was implemented in prosecutor’s offices starting on 1 January 2024 by Order No. 350 of the Prosecutor General of the Prosecutor’s Office attached to the High Court of Cassation and Justice for the use of the SMIA.

 Hate crime capacity building

-The National Institute of Magistracy offers training courses to representatives of judiciary, including sessions on non-discrimination, diversity, and hate crimes as part of the initial training, as well as continuous training.
+The National Institute of Magistracy (NIM) offers training courses to representatives of the judiciary, including sessions on non-discrimination, diversity, and hate crimes as part of the initial training, as well as continuous training.
 The latter co-operates with the National Council for Combating Discrimination (CNCD).